-This work creatively interprets the life and legacy of German-born political thinker Hannah Arendt (1906–1975), by focussing on the importance Arendt placed on the role of ethics, shared action and remembrance as part of community citizenship.
-This is shown through the actions of Hamburg activist Annalena Kirchler who counters the other positions of being in the world presented in Joseph Beuys’ fictional Tartar rescue, which is extended to include a crash-landing onto Martin Heidegger’s hut.
-Kirchler also plays Arendt, mapping her personal experiences in the Gurs prison camp against her theorisation on the importance of poetic thinking for revolutionary action and how remembrance is lost through the dead tradition.
-This project was supported by a German government (DAAD) scholarship.
+Focussing on the life and legacy of Hannah Arendt, this work shows the importance she placed on the role of ethics, shared action and remembrance as part of community citizenship.
+Hamburg activist Lena counters the other positions presented in Joseph Beuys’ fictional Tartar rescue, which is extended to include a crash-landing onto Martin Heidegger’s hut.
+Lena also plays Arendt, mapping her personal experiences in the Gurs prison camp against her theorisation on the importance of poetic thinking for revolutionary action and how remembrance is lost through the dead tradition.
+Supported by a German government (DAAD) scholarship.
+Statt Berlin 2013 and Articulate Project Space, Sydney 2015.

 SCREEN 1.
 Joseph Beuys crash lands on Heidegger’s hut to set the story in motion.
 He describes his journey of redemption.
 (Projected onto hessian on floor)